MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/recover-an-inactive-mailbox.md

     The primary SMTP address for the recovered inactive mailbox will have the same value as the one specified by the  *MicrosoftOnlineServicesID*  parameter.

-After you recover an inactive mailbox, a new Office 365 user account is also created.
+After you recover an inactive mailbox, a new user account is also created.
 You have to activate this user account by assigning a license.
 To assign a license in the Microsoft 365 admin center, see [Assign or unassign licenses for Office 365 for business](https://go.microsoft.com/fwlink/p/?LinkId=276798).

 ## More information